industrial-edge/ied-logging-and-monitoring/docs/Installation.md

 ![ImportDashboard](./graphics/settings.png)

-15. - Flush: Interval how often metrics will be pushed to your destination
+15. - Flush: Interval how often metrics will be pushed to your destination. <br>
+      In this case data will be pushed every 5s.
     - Polling interval: Interval how often metrics will be collected.
-Lower values depend on performance of Edge Device.
-More powerful CPU + more RAM will result in a lower value which can be selected.
-In this case every 1s metrics will be collected, see:
+Lower values depend on overall performance of Edge Device.
+More powerful CPU + more RAM will allow you to insert a lower value. <br>In this case every metrics will be collectec every 1s, see:

 ![Tuned Settings](./graphics/tuned_settings.png)